ZaidKhan144/baalspots-test/README.md

 $ npm start
 ```

-You can view the live version here: https://zaidkhan144.github.io/baalspots-test
+You could also view the live version here: https://zaidkhan144.github.io/baalspots-test